 Site themes, colors, and delightful functions

-Since this is my personal space on the web and not tied to any of the companies I run or work within I'd like to keep the interface and feeling aligned with the Indie Web movement that I've been appreciating for close to 30 years.
+Since this is my personal space on the web and not tied to any of the companies I run or work within, I'd like to keep the interface and feeling aligned with the Indie Web movement that I've appreciated for close to 30 years.

-I think that the ability for everyone to publish something on the Internet available for all to see with a minimal amount of hurdles and money is something that is truly remarkable.
-Few things empower people to express their thoughts than a way to reach a people in all parts of the world.
+The ability for anyone to publish on the Internet — visible to all, with minimal hurdles and cost — is truly remarkable.
+Few things empower people to express their thoughts more than the ability to reach people in all parts of the world.

 This site has four distinct themes as briefly described on the start page:

 An experiment in style.
-Set your preferred theme and color, from hi fidelity to low.
+Set your preferred theme and color, from high fidelity to low.

 There are four different themes, each with three different color settings, white, color and black, on this site.
 You decide which one you prefer with the icons in the top center.

-• The classic mode, the C, represents the old serif based site with some textures.
-The font in this theme is Charter and is overall more sophisticated.
+The classic mode, the C, represents the old serif based site with some textures.
+The font in this theme is Charter, and the whole look is more sophisticated.

-• The M is the Monospace theme, where the content is displayed using the fixed-width font Commit Mono and gives you a feeling of a text-faced computer-inspired theme.
+The M is the Monospace theme, where the content is displayed using the fixed-width font Commit Mono and gives it the feel of a text-based computer interface.

-The idea was to go from a texture intense version, to a cleaner flat design, via the monospaced world, to the old retor DOS inspired PC of the 80's and 90's.
+The idea was to go from a texture intense version, to a cleaner flat design, via the monospaced world, to the old retro DOS-inspired PC of the 80s and 90s.

 Features

-I'd also added a little feature to each theme
+I've also added a little feature to each theme:

-• On the Serif theme you can toggle the fine tuned typograhic styles on and off, just to emphasize the importance of typorgraphy and how much good typography can improve the experience.
+On the Serif theme you can toggle the fine-tuned typographic styles on and off, just to emphasize the importance of typography and how much good typography can improve the experience.

-• For the Monospaced theme you can select the font from a list of 10 curated open source type faces.
-There are so many good fonts out there and each of them kind of look the same, but still have so much personality that the experience will differ tremendously based on the font choice.
-I'm faschinated by the small and subtle differences in this constraint format still makes such an impact.
+For the Monospaced theme you can select the font from a list of 10 curated open-source typefaces.
+There are so many good fonts out there and they all kind of look the same, yet each has so much personality that the experience will differ tremendously based on the font choice.
+I'm fascinated that the small and subtle differences in this constrained format still make such an impact.

-• For the 8 bit DOS theme you can go all in DOS by turning on the EGA simulator.
-Viewing the site in a 80 × 25 character viewport.
-Use keyboard to get around!
+For the 8 bit DOS theme you can go all-in on DOS by turning on the EGA simulator, viewing the site in an 80 × 25 character viewport.
+Use the keyboard to get around!

 Serif